andimeier/promise-chain/README.md

 * `onResolve` ... {ChainItem} the next chain item to be executed on success of the current item
 * `onReject` ... {ChainItem} the next chain item to be executed if the current item rejects
 * `name` ...{string}  an identifier string.
 This is used a the key for the errors object
-* `noError` ... {boolean} if not set, a rejected promise will be registered in the `errors` structure of the result object.
+* `setError` ... {boolean} if set, a rejected promise will even be registered in the `errors` structure of the result object if it has an `onReject` successor.
+If false,a rejected promise with a `onReject` successor will not produce an error.
+A rejected promise
-If true, the rejection will be silently ignored (in this case, usually a `onRejecty` property makes sense to continue with some next chain item which could work around the error somehow).
+*without* an `onReject` setting will *always* produce an error.
 Default is false.

 Returned result object: